metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

         * inker<br>
           (links an inker to a work they have inked, ostencibly comics, manga and graphic novels)
         * colourist<br>
-          (links a colourer to a work they have coloured, this is used ostencibly for comics, manga and graphic novels)
+          (links a colourer to a work they have coloured, this is used ostensibly for comics, manga and graphic novels)
         * letterer<br>
-          (links a letterer to a work they have provided letters for, this is used ostencibly in comics, manga and graphic novels)
+          (links a letterer to a work they have provided letters for, this is used ostensibly in comics, manga and graphic novels)
     * other<br>
         (link authors (people) in some other, unspecified or not-yet available relation [link to how to suggests changes/jira ticket+community discussion])
         * commissioner<br>